AckerlyXu/heima/includes/virtual-machines-common-infrastructure-service-guidelines.md

 This article was adapted from the content in the [Azure implementation guidelines](http://blogs.msdn.com/b/thecolorofazure/archive/2014/05/13/azure-implementation-guidelines.aspx) blog post.
 Thanks to Santiago Cánepa (Application Development Manager for Microsoft) and Hugo Salcedo (Application Development Manager for Microsoft) for their original material.

-> [AZURE.NOTE]
+> [!NOTE]
 > Affinity groups have been deprecated.
 Their use is not described here.
-For more information, see [About regional VNets and affinity groups](/documentation/articles/virtual-networks-migrate-to-regional-vnet/).
+For more information, see [About regional VNets and affinity groups](../articles/virtual-network/virtual-networks-migrate-to-regional-vnet.md).
 >
 >